osiris1004/interview-question/s aws/interview.md

 ## Amazon Read Replica

-## Internal gateway
-It allows communication between different parts of your AWS setup (like servers or services) without going out onto the public internet.

 ## Elastic load Balancing (ELB)
 it manages your tariffs by distributing the request equitable cross multiple servers.
 This not only ensures that your website stays up and running smoothly, even if one server goes down, but it also helps handle sudden spikes in traffic without crashing your site.

+## Internet gateway
+It is a doorway or channel that allows your resources within a  (VPC) to access the internet and vice versa.
+### create an Internet gateway
+- create an internet gateway and attache to your VPC

 ## NAT Gateways
 It allows resources within a private subnet to access the internet while keeping their private IP addresses hidden from the outside world.
+### create an Nat gateway
+- create nat gateway in one available zone
+    - NAT-GW-AZ1 (Nat gateway name)
+        - select subnet Public-Web-Subnet-AZ-1
+        - allocate elastic IP
+    - NAT-GW-AZ2 (Nat gateway name)
+        - select subnet Public-Web-Subnet-AZ-2
+        - allocate elastic IP

 ## Rout Table
 Rout table is a set of instructions that tells network traffic where to go based on its destination.<br>
-in the rout table you need to edit by putting 0.0.0.0/0 in the destination filed. this say every one in the world ca access the Target internal gateway. and finally attache the rout to the subnet basely the public subnet.
+in the rout table you need to edit by putting 0.0.0.0/0 in the destination filed. this say every one in the world can access the Target internal gateway. and finally attache the rout to the subnet basely the public subnet.
+- create rout table
+- give a name and select the vpc
+    - add  rout where destination === 0.0.0.0/0 and target === Internet gateway and attache to the 2 public subnet (public-web-subnet-AZ1 and public-web-subnet-AZ2)
+    - add rout
+- create 2 more rout, one for  each subnet in each availability zone. this will help the private instance access outside the vpc to the nat getaway
+- give a name and select the vpc
+    - add rout  destination === 0.0.0.0/0 and target === Nat gateway for AZ1 ans attache the private subnet AZ1
+    - add rout  destination === 0.0.0.0/0 and target === Nat gateway for AZ2 ans attache the private subnet AZ2

 ## security groups
-- allow internet to access the load balancer
+- create a security group that allow internet to access the load balancer
+    - inbound rule 1
+        - type : HTTP
+        - Protocol : TCP
+        - port rang : 80
+    - inbound rule 2
+        - source type : anywhere-IPb6 and leave the other as default
-- allow web tier to access the load balancer
+- create a security group that allow web tier to access the load balancer
-- allow me to access the
+- create a security group that allow me to access the
-- for private server
+- create a security group that for private server
-- security to have access to mysql /aurora
+- create a security group that security to have access to mysql /aurora

-# *________________________*Set up og PROJECT2 3 Tier Architecture-
-- Create S3 Bucket
+## database deployment

+## create an instance of EC2
-- create IAM EC2 instance
+- give the instance name
-- download code from it hub
+- select the image
+- in vpc network
+    - select your vpc
+    - select the subnet where the instance we reside (if you select private AZ1 then your security group must match)
+    - select the security group that marches (that is private security group)

 # ----------------------------------TUTORIAL aws freecodecamp---------------------------------------